-a.
-Construction Notification PVMS placed in advance and prior to the start of construction shall be in place and operational six (6) days prior to the beginning of construction for long-term stages and weekday HICCs.
-Weekend HICC shall have PVMS placed on the Monday prior to the closing.
+1. Construction Notification PVMS placed in advance and prior to the start of construction shall be in place and operational six (6) calendar days prior to the beginning of construction for long-term stages and HICCs.

 Construction Notification PVMS placed in advance and during construction stages shall be positioned 1 to 2 miles upstream of the work zone.
 These signs shall be placed in the same location for both timeframes; the message will be changed but the location shall not.